The advanced features of portable devices make them excellent tools for scanning / presenting 3D data; on both Android and Apple platforms.

 Record3D

-This is very useful – and free – if you want an animated point cloud.
-However the route to get scans out so they can be processed on the computer is a little involved.
+This is an interesting app if you want an animated point cloud that can be replayed and manoeuvred around.
+Less useful as a regular scanning tool but could be a route to other forms of interrogation of objects and structures.
+The route to get usable scans out so they can be processed on the computer is a little involved.

 - “Animated” point cloud capture